falcosecurity/falco/proposals/20200828-structured-exception-handling.md

 ## Backwards compatibility

+To take advantage of these new features, users will need to upgrade Falco to a version that supports exception objects and exception keys in rules.
+For the most part, however, the rules file structure is unchanged.

 This approach does not remove the ability to append to exceptions nor the existing use of user_xxx macros to define exceptions to rules.
 It only provides an additional way to express exceptions.
 Hopefully, we can migrate existing exceptions to use this approach, but there isn't any plan to make wholesale rules changes as a part of this.

-This approach is for the most part backwards compatible with older falco releases.
+This approach is for the most part backwards compatible with older Falco releases.
 To implement exceptions, we'll add a preprocessing element to rule parsing.
-The main falco engine is unchanged.
+The main Falco engine is unchanged.

-However, there are a few changes we'll have to make to falco rules file parsing:
+However, there are a few changes we'll have to make to Falco rules file parsing:

-* Currently, falco will reject files with top level `-exception` objects.
-We'll probably want to make a one-time change to Falco to allow unknown top level objects.
+* Currently, Falco will reject files containing anything other than rule/macro/list top-level objects.
+As a result, `exception` objects would be rejected.
+We'll probably want to make a one-time change to Falco to allow arbitrary top level objects.
-* Similarly, falco will reject rule objects with exception keys.
-We'll also probably want to change falco to allow unknown keys inside rule/macro/list/exception objects.
+* Similarly, Falco will reject rule objects with exception keys.
+We'll also probably want to change Falco to allow unknown keys inside rule/macro/list/exception objects.